AVDambeck/yabec/books/rulebook/phases/1-town.md

 # Town
 Spend a brief period in civilization, making plans, securing allies, and gathering supplies.

-## Activities
+## General Activities
 ### Shopping
 Every town will have the *basic* items availble.
 Some towns may have additional shops.
 See page X.
 ### Downtime
-The first time in town per session, returning characters get one *week* of *downtime*.
-See page X. They also recieve natural healing.
+The first time in *town* per session, returning characters get one *downtime*.
 See page X.

 Characters who owe *service* must preform it before puruing other options.
+### Healing
+Characters recieve natural healing.
+See page X.
 ### Minions
 1d4 human hirelings will seek employment if there is a chracter of 2nd level or greater.
 See page X.